Fan Control and Power Management

 | 0 | Fan off (silent) | — | — |

-The overlapping temperatures (e.g., one level activates at 52°C and the next deactivates at 50°C) create hysteresis.
-This prevents the fan from rapidly toggling between speeds when the temperature hovers right at a boundary.
+The overlapping temperatures (e.g., level 1 activates at 52°C and deactivates at 50°C) create hysteresis.
+This prevents the fan from rapidly toggling between levels when the temperature hovers right at a boundary.
 Without hysteresis, the fan would annoyingly switch on and off every few seconds.

 sudo systemctl enable thinkfan